Weak ascent sequences and related combinatorial structures: Abstract

 \section{Abstract}

-In this paper we introduce {\em weak ascent sequences}, a class of number sequences that properly contains ascent sequences.
-We show how these sequences uniquely encode each of the following objects: permutations avoiding a particular length-4 bivincular pattern; upper-triangular binary matrices that satisfy a column-adjacency rule; factorial posets that contain no {\em weak} (3+1) subposet.
+In this paper we introduce weak ascent sequences, a class of number sequences that properly contains ascent sequences.
+We show how these sequences uniquely encode each of the following objects: permutations avoiding a particular length-4 bivincular pattern; upper-triangular binary matrices that satisfy a column-adjacency rule; factorial posets that are weakly (3+1)-free.
 We also show how weak ascent sequences are related to a class of pattern avoiding inversion sequences that has been a topic of recent research by Auli and Elizalde.
 Finally, we consider the problem of enumerating these new sequences and give a closed form expression for the number of weak ascent sequences having a prescribed length and number of weak ascents.